 Now, let’s take a look at what the Bible has to say about the appearance of such evidence.
 In 1 John 3:10, God has written, “By this the children of God and the children of the devil are OBVIOUS: anyone who does not practice righteousness is not of God, nor the one who does not love his brother.”
 Wow, the word “obvious” seems to jump right off of the page in front of me.
 Is it OBVIOUS that you practice righteousness?
 Is it OBVIOUS that you love your brothers and sisters?
 I once heard a pastor tell his congregation, “You’re probably going to be surprised by a lot of the people that you’ll see in Heaven.”
 Well, according to the Bible, there shouldn’t be any “surprises”--this should be “obvious!!”

 God has also explained how to recognize His children in 2 Corinthians 5:17.
 Here, He has written, “Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.”

-Jesus said, “Many are called, but few are chosen (Matthew 22:14).”
-That is to say that many hear the gospel--but only a few respond in truth, and so PROVE that they are the chosen ones.
+Jesus said, “Many are called, but few are chosen" (Matthew 22:14).
+That is to say that many hear the gospel--but only a few respond to it in truth, and so prove that they are the chosen ones.
 In Matthew 7:13-14, Jesus used the same quantitative words to describe the only two categories of persons on this planet.
 He said that “many” are on the broad way that leads to destruction--but only a “few” are on the narrow way that leads to life.
 Which road are you on?
 Does the demonstrated evidence of your life prove it?